bklavet/Alexa-ArduinoYun-garagedoor-skill/README.md

 # For Custom Slot Setup walkthrough

-This is a walkthrough to set up a skill using the contents of the "Custom Slot skill" folder.
+This is a walkthrough to set up this skill I am hoping to add a youtube walkthrough and a demo video aswell.

+till then...

 Open the "index" file and replace with your AppID